Sign Materials and Substrates most communally Used

 - Not very rigid at all, must have backing if not mounting on a solid service

 - Scratches weaken the material, could break along the scratch

 Plexiglass and Acrylic

-These are the most used substrate in the sign industry for a large verity of applications.
+These are the most used substrate in the sign industry for a large variety of applications.
 This material is available in many colors, thicknesses.
 We make modern signs for lobbies out of this material.
-This is a great outdoor sign material for light up signs.
-We often print on the back side and use standoffs to make office displays.
+This is a great outdoor sign material for light-up signs.
+We often print on the backside and use standoffs to make office displays.

 Positives of this material: